Kakamega Forest Reserve

 Camping

-There are several private and public camping sites where you can enjoy without fear of the big five like in other national parks, the feeling of waking up to the chattering of birds will live you mouth open with what Africa can offer.
+There are several private and public camping sites where you can enjoy without fear of the big 5 like in other national parks; the feeling of waking up to the chattering of birds will leave your mouth open with what Africa can offer.

-The park boasts with over 400 species of butterflies and over 600 butterfly related family like moths there some of the species to be seen are; mocker swallow tail, forest mother of pearl, black tipped diadem and regal swallow tail.
+The park boasts over 400 species of butterflies and over 600 butterfly-related families, like moths there some of the species to be seen are mocker swallowtail, forest mother-of-pearl, black tipped diadem and regal swallowtail.

 Where to stay

-There are various accommodation sectors of where to choose from ranging from camping to luxurious lodges for example Rondo retreat and golf hotel.
+There are various accommodation sectors to choose from, ranging from camping to luxurious lodges for example Rondo retreat and golf hotel.

 How to get there

-The forest is very far from the capital city at the Western boarder of Kenya and Uganda making it a bit hardly accessible for those who don’t enjoy traveling but it’s an adventure for travel lovers.
-The drive from Nairobi takes about 7- 8 hours.
+The forest is located far from the capital city, near the western border of Kenya and Uganda, making it somewhat difficult to access for those who do not enjoy traveling; however, it offers an adventure for travel lovers.
+The drive from Nairobi takes about 7-8 hours.